-Based upon the information and assumptions used in the duration calculation, and market interest rates as of December 31, 2018, we estimate that a 100 basis point immediate, parallel increase in interest rates ("rate shock") would increase the net fair value of the assets and liabilities by \$1.11 billion, compared to an increase of \$1.61 billion as of December 31, 2017, reflecting year to year changes in duration and the amount of assets and liabilities.
-The selection of a 100 basis point immediate, parallel change in interest rates should not be construed as our prediction of future market events, but only as an illustration of the potential effect of such an event.
-The estimate excludes traditional and interest-sensitive life insurance and accident and health insurance products that are not considered financial instruments and the \$8.89 billion of assets supporting them and the associated liabilities.
-The \$8.89 billion of assets excluded from the calculation decreased from \$9.28 billion as of December 31, 2017.
-Based on assumptions described above, in the event of a 100 basis point immediate increase in interest rates, the assets supporting the excluded products would decrease in value by \$504 million, compared to a decrease of \$552 million as of December 31, 2017.
+Based upon the information and assumptions used in the duration calculation, and market interest rates as of December 31, 2019, we estimate that a 100 basis point immediate, parallel increase in interest rates ("rate shock") would increase the net fair value of the assets and liabilities by \$1.65 billion, compared to an increase of \$1.11 billion as of December 31, 2018, reflecting year to year changes in duration and the amount of assets and liabilities.
+The estimate excludes traditional and interest-sensitive life insurance and accident and health insurance products that are not considered financial instruments.
+The assets supporting these products totaled \$9.90 billion and \$8.89 billion as of December 31, 2019 and 2018, respectively.
+Based on assumptions described above, these assets would decrease in value by \$555 million as of December 31, 2019, compared to a decrease of \$504 million as of December 31, 2018.